wiwa1978/blog-hugo-netlify/content/devops/2021-11-03-Flask_GithubActions_Heroku.md

    59d309e..3e93db3  main -> main
 ```

+As it contains a .workflows/main.yml file, we expect Github Actions to trigger that automatically.

 ![flask-basic-githubactions-heroku](/images/2021-11-03-10.png)

+And in the detailed view you see exactly an overview of the tasks that were executed.

 ![flask-basic-githubactions-heroku](/images/2021-11-03-11.png)

+Also in your Heroku account, you will get an overview of what has happened:

 ![flask-basic-githubactions-heroku](/images/2021-11-03-12.png)

+And finally, after the application has been deployed at Heroku, you can open the browser directly from Heroku.
+It will show our application.

 ![flask-basic-githubactions-heroku](/images/2021-11-03-13.png)

 ### Update application

-Update the index.html file, really doesn't matter as we just want to see that the update works fine.
+Update the index.html file.
+It really doesn't matter what change you make as we just want to see that an update is also handled properly by our workflow.
 In my case, I have changed the titel to `This app is deployed through Github Actions to Heroku` (instead of `This *will* be deployed...`) and I added `version 2` to the tagline under the title.

 ```bash
 (venv) ~/Flask-Basic-CICD-GithubActions-Heroku ❯  git add .